andystewart999/TransportNSW/README.md

 100: Walk
 107: Cycle
 ```
-If you call the function with any `travel_type` filter and set `strict_transport_type` to `True`, only journeys whose **first** leg matches the desired filter will be considered.
-Otherwise the filter includes all journeys as long as **any** of the legs includes the desired travel type.
+If you call the function with a `transport_type` filter and set `strict_transport_type` to `True`, only journeys whose **first** leg matches the desired filter will be considered.
+Otherwise the filter includes a journey if **any** of the legs includes the desired travel type.

-`raw_output` simply returns the entire API response string as JSON, without making any changes to it.  `number_of_trips` will define how many journeys to return in this case.
+`raw_output` simply returns the entire API response string as JSON, without making any changes to it.

 ### Sample Code

-The following example will return the next trip that starts from a bus stop in St. Ives (207537) five minutes from now, to Central Station's general stop ID (10101100):
+The following example will return the next trip that starts from Pymble Station (207310) five minutes from now, to Gordon Station (207210).
+Note that specific platforms, such as Gordon Station, Platform 3 (207263) haven't been specified so any platform combination will be accepted:

 **Code:**
 ```python